 In my opinion, you should stay away from that oil and buy the “newer” one instead.
 Old olive oil won’t make you feel sick or similar, but it won’t be so healthy anymore and will also lose its color and taste.

-Honestly, I hope that most markets will be “serious” enough to remove all the bottles with “expired” harvest dates from their shelves, and return them back to the manufacturer, so they can refine that oil for further needs.
+Honestly, I hope that most markets will be “serious” enough to remove all the bottles with “expired” harvest dates from their shelves and return them back to the manufacturer so they can refine that oil for further needs.

 Final Words

 Knowing some basic information about all kinds of foods is crucial if you want to get the best out of them.
 Olive oil isn’t an exception.
-If you never paid attention to the harvest date, try to keep it in mind the next time you’ll go to the market and buy a new bottle of olive oil.
+If you never paid attention to the harvest date, try to keep it in mind the next time you go to the market and buy a new bottle of olive oil.

 Also, if you live in an area that’s suitable for olive growth, I suggest you try planting a few trees and potentially make your olive oil in a few years.
 That way, you’ll always know all the information about olive oil, and you’ll know how healthy it is.

-Also, don’t forget to properly store olive oil once you open the bottle.
+Also, don’t forget to store olive oil properly once you open the bottle.
 Here’s my thorough guide on keeping the olive oil fresh after opening it.